dan-danache/hubitat/ikea-zigbee-drivers/Direct_Zigbee_Bindings.md

 ### Configuring Direct Device-to-Device Bindings

-The bindings configuration must be executed on the device issuing commands, such as buttons and sensors
+The bindings configuration must be executed on the device issuing commands, such as buttons and sensors.

 The following devices support the direct device-to-device bindings feature: